nwenzel/Python-Neural-Network/README.md

 The code requires Numpy (import numpy as np).
 Matplotlib would be helpful to graph error to check learning process.

+## Important Note ##
+Neural networks that use back propagation will sometimes fail due to the back prop algorithm landing in a local minimum.
+From time to time, the algorithm will not return the correct answer and the Cost function will end significantly higher than a correctly trained algorithm.

 ## Give it a try ##
 It's pretty easy to get in and mess with the code.
 It's all contained in a single file to make it easy to try out.